 How does mindfulness work

 Mindfulness, which is remembering to know the present moment clearly, is a natural ability.
 It is present in all of us to some extent.
 You may think that your mindfulness is good.
 However, if you can, say for 10min, keep feeling the sense of your body sitting on the chair, you may quickly realise in no time, that your mind has wandered off unknowingly.

 Mindfulness works with human attention in a way that other things don’t normally do.
-Under normal circumstances, our mind is direct outward, wandering off to all sorts of thinking.
+Under normal circumstances, our mind naturally wanders off to all sorts of thinking.
 Thinking about the past, or the future.
 With mindfulness, our attention is directed towards observing.
 Mindfulness is being aware of one’s body, one’s reaction, one’s thoughts, and one’s emotions.
-Where previously one sense only from the neck up, normally with the brain only, now we are stepping back to a new level of sensing.
+Where previously one’s attention was only from the neck up, normally with the brain only, now we are stepping back to a new level of observing.
 This is not available when the mind is caught in incessant thinking, being consumed by desire or by aversion.

 This new dimension of observing is transformative, resulting in our mental and emotional transformation.
 This transformation increases our capacity to work with our problems, however serious they may be.
-As a result, a stressful situation that previously we would have felt helpless may just look workable now.
+As a result, a stressful situation that previously we would have felt helpless about may just look workable now.

 Like any other skill, mindfulness training takes time and effort.
 Establishing a regular mindfulness practice will go a long way to improve our well-being and in dealing with the challenges of daily life.